 Co-Parent coaching takes all the tools we use in individual or executive coaching and repurposes them to enable better and more effective communication between parents.
 Co-parent coaching isn’t counselling or relationship therapy, or divorce coaching.
 It doesn’t focus on the story of the break-up; it doesn’t focus on the story of the couple.
-It looks straight to the child and offers practical and achievable ways to enable parents to interact with each other and because it does that, it keeps that child in a safe parental bubble.
+It looks straight to the child and offers practical and achievable ways to enable parents to interact with each other to keep children in a safe parental bubble.

 We don’t work with both parents in the same room.
-We work with you separately 1-2-1 to get you to a place where you understand what it is you want for their child, how you want to interact with your other parent and what your own boundaries are.
-We give you the tools to put those boundaries in place and we help you know how to deal with confrontation in an effective and non-combative way.
-As parents you learn to negotiate, compromise where appropriate and work better together.
-You will also learn to communicate effectively around the raising of their children and without too much emotion.
+We work with you individually to get you to a place where you understand what it is you want for your child, how you want to interact with your other parent and what your own boundaries are.
+We give you the tools to put those boundaries in place and we help you deal with confrontation in an effective and non-combative way.
+As parents you learn to negotiate, compromise where appropriate, and work better together.
+You will also learn to communicate effectively (and without excess emotion ) about how you want to raise your children.

 The first session lasts 90 minutes and the following individual sessions last 60 minutes.

 Coaching is all about forward movement, momentum and change.
 Coaches are not healthcare professionals.
-In coaching we clarify goals and identify obstacles and problematic behaviours and where clients are stuck in order to move them towards where they want to be.
-A coach takes the client based on where they are now, enables them to take action to achieve their goals.
+In coaching we clarify goals and identify obstacles and problematic behaviours that are holding clients back.
+We pinpoint where clients are stuck in order to move them towards where they want to be.
+Once goals are clear a coach takes the client from where they are now towards their desired goals by encouraging positive action and accountability.
+It’s a very forward looking process.

 Not at all.
 We are based in London UK, and we see clients from all over the world either face to face in our North London office or on Zoom

 It costs £249 to take The Co-Parent Way Course online.
-You have access to it for life and there are regular newsletters that are sent out with tips and ideas once you have finished the course.
-After the course you will also receive invitations to online Q&A sessions with Marcie which happen every four months.
+You have access to it for 12 months and there are regular newsletters that are sent out with tips and ideas once you have finished the course.
+After the course you will also receive invitations to online Q&A sessions with Marcie.

-You have to take the course in order and each module is no more than 30 minutes.
+You should take the course in order and each module is no more than 30 minutes.
 We recommend that you leave at least a couple of days between modules so you can think about what you’ve learned and practice it.

-When you take The Co-Parent Way course you will be taking a series of ten modules that last no longer than 30 minutes.
+The course consists of a series of ten modules that last no longer than 30 minutes.
 We recommend that you print the workbook out so you have it available to write in as you’re going through the course.
-We also recommend that you take the course at a time when you are alone or know you won’t be uninterrupted.
+We also recommend that you take the course at a time when you are alone or know you won’t be interrupted.
 So perhaps after the children are asleep, or in a lunch hour.
 We have had clients who have done this course in their cars, or even in the loo as it makes them feel safer to know that someone won’t walk in on them.
 You’ll be exploring feelings and perspectives and it can be emotional from time to time.
 That’s ok.
 Emotion needs to move through us, in order for us to have clarity.
 It doesn’t need to be frightening.

 Co-parenting is the ideal state between two separated parents.
 It is when both parents can put their children front and centre and communicate effectively about them.
 Co-parenting provides a safe parental bubble in which children can grow up secure in the knowledge that their parents will work together, even though they are no longer in a relationship.